 - Provide endless design options: Steel garage doors come in various styles to complement your home’s overall design.
 Choose from many colors and finishes to get a garage door in your property’s existing color palette.
 This material has the flexibility to look high-end at a fraction of the price.

 - Have excellent resilience in different weather conditions: Steel garage doors are suitable for any climate.
 They come in various insulation strengths, so they’re rougher and better suited for harsh weather conditions.
+Aside from the considerations of energy savings, if you plan on spending any time in your garage door, we recommended having your door insulated as Steel doesn’t naturally offer strong insulation on its own.
 Since steel is vulnerable to rust when exposed to salt, you may have to maintain it more diligently if you live in a coastal area or use salt to get rid of the ice on your driveway.

 - Are easy to care for over time: Since steel garage doors are lightweight, they’re more convenient to maintain.
 You don’t need to repaint or reseal them to maintain the luxurious colors.
 You’ll need to wash it at least twice a year to get rid of the residue from salt in the air or on your driveway.